 Atos Academy is blessed to have excellent instructors from all around the world on its instructional team.

-In major BJJ contests held all around the world, including the United States, Brazil, Europe, and numerous other countries, many of them have received exceptional Palmares.
+In primary BJJ contests held worldwide, including the United States, Brazil, Europe, and numerous other countries, many of them have received exceptional Palmares.

 For example, at Atos Jiu-jitsu San Diego, the instructor team consists of the individuals listed below.

 Andre Galvao: Co-Founder and head professor of Atos Jiu-Jitsu H.Q.

 Josh Hinger: No-Gi Professor and a Kids 8-13 Class Professor.

 Josh Hinger is a Brazilian Jiu-Jitsu black belt at the Atos Jiu-Jitsu academy in San Diego, California.
 Otherwise, he was born in the United States and received his training from Galvao.